seogin/ColorUs/README.md

 -   npm i: Install all dependencies
 -   Run React using `npm run dev` on different terminal

-### Usage

--   Upload a

 ## 🪲 Known Bugs and Limitations

--   Layout optimized for iPhone 14 Pro Max environment
+-   Layout optimized for iPhone 14 Pro Max environment, but have not tested on an actual phone.

 ## 🔮 Features for Future

--   Integration with real-time criminal data APIs to provide up-to-date and localized crime information.
--   AI-driven recommendations for protection services tailored to specific crime patterns and user location data.
+-   Integrate usage of built-in camera to run the program.
+-   Deployment.

 ## 📂 Contents of Project Folder